cgadek/Crane_Trachea/README.md

 acoustic modulation of formant spacing Fitch (1999), M. R. Jones and Witt (2012).
 This can compensate for constraints on body size by like long migratory paths M. Jones and Witt (2014).
-Here we grow the dataset from M. Jones and Witt (2014) to ask if the intraspecific <u>cryptic size dimorphism<u> they found in Sandhill Cranes is present as another layer divergence between subspecies.
-Here we look for, quantify, and evaluate mechanisms of cryptic <u>sexual<u> size dimorphism between subspecies.
+Here we grow the dataset from M. Jones and Witt (2014) to ask if the intraspecific cryptic size dimorphism they found in Sandhill Cranes is present as another layer divergence between subspecies.
+We look for, quantify, and evaluate mechanisms of cryptic *sexual* size dimorphism between subspecies.

 # References